JavisOkeyWalker/Ubuntu/Lab03/Lab03.md

 ## Script Usage Guide

-1. How to run: ./sorting-party.sh
+1. How to run: ./sorting-party
-2. What extensions are expected: .sh
+2. What extensions are expected: .txt
-3. What is the output
+3. What is the output: File extension not supported

 ## Part 5 Answers